[Moderate revision–posted 2/14/22 (replaces 5/9/18 edition)]

 f.
 Mass Transit, Taxi, or Limousine

-The actual cost of transportation by bus, subway, other mode of mass transit, or taxi if incurred to conduct state business is allowable when it is provided by a commercial transportation company.
+The actual cost of transportation by bus, subway, other modes of mass transit, or taxi if incurred to conduct state business is allowable when it is provided by a commercial transportation company.

 (2) If two or more state employees share a taxi, only the employee who paid for the taxi may be reimbursed for that expense.